Yunnan University: Scientific research

 Yunnan University has from the very beginning attached great importance to the pursuit of scientific research, closely following international disciplines.
 It is, for example, a leader in ecology.
-Its Institute of Ecology and Geobotany has produced nationally utilized texts on plant community classification and plant ecology. ("Geobotany" is a term from Russian and continental European science which entails classifying and analyzing the geographical distribution of the flora of a province or nation; it is called "Phytogeography" in English-speaking countries).
+Its Institute of Ecology and Geobotany has produced nationally utilized texts on plant community classification and plant ecology. ("Geobotany" is a term from Russian and continental European science that entails classifying and analyzing the geographical distribution of the flora of a province or nation; it is called "Phytogeography" in English-speaking countries).

 Rankings and reputation

-In 2021, Yunnan University was ranked 501-600th globally by the Academic Ranking of World Universities (ARWU), and ranked 702th by SCImago Institutions Rankings among research universities around the world.
-The 2022 CWTS Leiden Ranking ranked Yunnan University at 682th in the world based on their publications for the period 2017–2020.
-The Nature Index 2022 Annual Tables by Nature Research ranked YNU among the top 350 leading research universities globally for the high quality of research publications in natural science.
+Yunnan University is consistently ranked the best in Yunnan Province and among the top 100 nationwide.
+As of 2025, Yunnan University was ranked 301-400th globally by the Academic Ranking of World Universities (ARWU).
+The 2024 CWTS Leiden Ranking ranked Yunnan University at 527th in the world based on their publications for the period 2019–2022.
+The Nature Index 2024 Annual Tables by Nature Research ranked YNU among the top 250 leading research universities globally for the high quality of research publications in natural science.